hmans/miniplex/packages/miniplex/README.md

 Fetching only the entities that a system is interested in is the most important part in all this, and it is done through something called **queries** that can be thought of as something akin to database indices.

-Since we're going to move entities, we're interested in entities that have both the `position` and `velocity` components, so let's create an archetype for that:
+Since we're going to move entities, we're interested in entities that have both the `position` and `velocity` components, so let's create a query for that:

 ```ts
 /* Get all entities with position and velocity */